flaneurette/Comprehensive-Linux-Server-Hardening-Guide/README.md

   `chmod +x yourscript.sh`

 Check the scripts, some things might break if you are not careful.
 Enter all details in both .sh scripts before running it.
 No warranty is given. **Things might break.**
 Always test configurations in a staging environment before applying to production servers.
 Keep backups before making significant changes.
+Also, be sure to generate proper SSH keys before running the scripts.

 It is always better to do all of this *manually*, but sometimes .sh files can be useful for whatever reason.